bcgov/design-research-guide/docs/build-the-case.md

   - Interview scripts and workshop outlines
   - [Recruiting screener](https://bcgov.github.io/user-research-guide/find-participants.html#screen-participants) to qualify research participants

-> This plan is simply a guide; the team may have to adapt on the fly to accommodate unexpected changes in schedules, participants or direction of the research.
+> The research plan is a guide.
+Expect the unexpected.
+The team may have to make changes in schedules, participants or direction of the research.

 Use the Research Plan Canvas (coming soon) to help plan your research project